The two defaults scenario for stressing credit portfolio loss distributions: Loss distributions conditional on defaults

 \section{Loss distributions conditional on defaults}

-The purpose of this section is to provide formulas for the portfolio loss distribution conditional on defaults that can be represented in similar terms as the unconditional loss distribution and hence be evaluated with the known CreditRisk$^+$ algorithms.
+The purpose of this section is to provide formulas for the portfolio loss distribution conditional on defaults that can be represented in similar terms as the unconditional loss distribution and hence be evaluated with the familiar CreditRisk$^+$ algorithms.
 The following theorem -- a modification of \citet[][Lemma~1]{Tasche2004} -- yields the foundation of the results.
 Denote by $I(E)$ the indicator variable of the event $E$, i.e.\ $I(E; m) =1$ if $m\in E$ and $I(E;m) =0$ if $m\notin E$. \begin{theorem} Define the approximate default indicators $D_A$ as in Theorem \ref{tas_th_3}.
 Assume that $A(1), \ldots, A(r)$ are obligors such that $A(i) \not= A(j)$ for $i \not= j$.
 Under the assumptions and with the notation of Theorem \ref{tas_th_3} then we have

-for any non-negative integer $x$.
-The random variables $X$ and $\mathcal{E}_{A(1,)}, \ldots, \mathcal{E}_{A(r)}$ on the right-hand side of \eqref{eq:fundamental} are independent. \end{theorem} \textbf{Proof.} We provide the proof only for the case $r = 2$ as the proof for general $r$ is not much different but the notation would be more cumbersome.
+for any non-negative integer $x$, where the random variables $\mathcal{E}_{A(1)}, \ldots, \mathcal{E}_{A(r)}$ on the right-hand side of \eqref{eq:fundamental} are independent of the loss variable $X$ and the default intensities $p^S_{A(i)}$. \end{theorem} \textbf{Proof.} We provide the proof only for the case $r = 2$ as the proof for general $r$ is not much different but the notation would be more cumbersome.
 Hence assume that two obligors $A(1) \not= A(2)$ have been selected.
 The assumptions on independence and conditional independence from Theorem~\ref{tas_th_3} then imply

 as stated in \eqref{eq:fundamental}. q.e.d.

 As the variable $D_A$ approximates obligor $A$'s default indicator the conditional expectation $\mathbb{E}[D_A\,|\,X=x]$ can be interpreted as an approximation of the conditional probability of obligor $A$'s default given that the portfolio loss $X$ assumes the value $x$. \citet[][Corollary~1]{Tasche2004} observed the following result for $\mathbb{E}[D_A\,|\,X=x]$.
 It can be readily derived from Theorem~\ref{tas_le_found}.